Magnesium plays a vital part in a huge number of the body’s enzymatic processes, making it one of the most essential minerals for your body.

 Does magnesium help babies sleep?

-A transdermal magnesium supplement can help to sooth your baby’s central nervous system and acts as a sedative.
+A transdermal magnesium supplement can help to soothe your baby’s central nervous system and help induce sleep.

 Benefits of magnesium for children

 After getting a good night’s sleep, magnesium also helps children maintain their energy levels during the day.
 This is particularly important while they’re at school when they need to function and learn properly.
 As with babies and toddlers, once children get to school and mix with other children, their immune system’s become more important than ever, so an additional magnesium supplement will also help them to ward off illness.

 Sleep is a vital part of a child’s development, both physically and mentally.
 Getting a good night’s sleep will help a child with their performance at school while keeping their immune system healthy.